Imperial College Enterprise Fund II

 Please see our other EIS offers that are currently open.

-Alternatively, to be notified when the Imperial College Enterprise Fund next opens please register your interest below.
+Alternatively, to be notified when the fund next opens please register your interest below.

 Important: The information on this website is for experienced investors.
 It is not advice nor a research or personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
 They are high risk and illiquid and can fall as well as rise in value, so you could get back less than you invest.